 A greater number of sessions with IPL are usually required, compare that to the Epilium & Skin laser hair removal program which requires far less.
 Hair re-growth occurs after 2 or 3 years.
 It is therefore not a truly permanent hair removal solution.
 The IPL lamp thins the hair without destroying the bulb.
-A person who is treated by this pulsed light method is unlikely to achieve optimal results and therefore will have to consider alternative solutions such as waxing or regular top-up IPL sessions over the time.
+A person who is treated by this pulsed light method is unlikely to achieve optimal results and will therefore have to consider alternative solutions such as waxing or regular top-up IPL sessions over the time.

 Electrolysis is a proven safe and effective technique to permanently remove unwanted hair from the face and body.
 It works for both women and men and on all types of skin and hair color.

 This solution is best for areas where hair is not optimally removed by using advanced lasers.
 The process works by inserting an extremely fine probe into the hair pore and emitting an electrical pulse to destroy the root of hair growth.
 As the treatment could be a little bit painful, you may want to apply anesthetic cream two hours before the treatment.
 The duration of this type of treatment is lengthy since it treats the hairs one-by-one.
 We recommend this treatment for small areas or when hairs are scattered.
 Similarly to the laser treatments, it involves several sessions to counter the hair lifecycle.

 Electrolysis can work alone, or alongside laser treatment plans.
 It may be ideal in the following cases:

 - When the hair is too light and does not contain enough melanin

 - In areas where laser treatment is inappropriate because of the risk of a paradoxical re-growth (regeneration of more, thicker hair)